 P: +1 301 451 0892

-The Intramural Administrative Management Branch plans, directs, coordinates, and provides comprehensive administrative and management support services for the Division of Intramural Research.
-In addition, the Branch provides technical and advisory services in financial management, data systems, human resources, acquisitions, facility management, travel services, property management to ensure the efficient and effective implementation and operation of programs.
-The Branch also develops policies, guidelines, and procedures on matters relating to administrative management and disseminates these to relevant staff.
+The Office of Intramural Management plans, directs, coordinates, and provides comprehensive administrative and management support services for the Division of Intramural Research.
+In addition, the Office provides technical and advisory services in financial management, data systems, human resources, acquisitions, facility management, travel services, property management to ensure the efficient and effective implementation and operation of programs.
+The Office also develops policies, guidelines, and procedures on matters relating to administrative management and disseminates these to relevant staff.

 |James Hawkins, DVM